nikolowry/bromite-builder/README.md

 Builds produced with `bromite-builder` differ from official Bromite releases with the following:

-- Retains Chromium branding and namespace
+- Retains Chromium branding and namespace with option `--no-bromite-package-name`
 - Build flag to revert the white Navigation Bar in the Material Design Refresh (MD2) to black with option `--dark-navbar`
 - GN args to default to disabled symbols for faster build times:
 `blink_symbol_level=0 symbol_level=0 enable_resource_allowlist_generation=false treat_warnings_as_errors=false`.

 If Bromite's `Automated-domain-substitution.patch` fails to apply,